Parliament: Opposition walks out of Lok Sabha to protest fuel, LPG price rise

 The Congress’ Shaktisinh Gohil, the TMC’s Dola Sen and the Communist Party of India (Marxist) leaders V Sivadasan, Elamaram Kareem and John Brittas filed notices seeking a discussion on the price hike under rule 267 of the Rajya Sabha rules.

 Chairman Venkaiah Naidu, however, did not accept the notices.
-He said that the matter could be discussed during demands for grants to the concerned ministries.
+He said that the matter could be discussed during demands for grants to the ministries concerned.

 Later, Leader of Opposition in the Rajya Sabha, Mallikarjun Kharge, said that the Union government was making thousands of crores worth of money by plundering the poor through fuel prices, ANI reported.

-“Many say prices are rising due to Ukraine-Russia crisis, but as per Petroleum Ministry, we didn’t [even] buy 1% of crude oil from Russia,” he said while addressing reporters.
+“Many say prices are rising due to Ukraine-Russia crisis, but as per petroleum ministry, we didn’t [even] buy 1% of crude oil from Russia,” he said while addressing reporters.

 The Congress’ leader in the Lok Sabha, Adhir Ranjan Chowdhury, said that the party had been proven right in its prediction that fuel prices would increase after the results of the Assembly elections.